 Consolidating accounts may also improve your financial planning, such as retirement income planning.
 For example, retirees need to determine how much to withdraw from their retirement accounts each year to ensure that their retirement savings will last their lifetimes—a so-called sustainable withdrawal rate.
 They also need to make sure they are meeting their required minimum distributions (RMDs) from retirement accounts when the time comes at age 70½.

 "Planning across multiple providers can make it harder to get a realistic view of your cash flow, needs, and progress," notes Dowd.
-"Being able to speak with one company about all your savings can make it easier."
+"Being able to work with a single company for all your savings can make it easier."

 Look before you leap